nas30/dotfiles-1/README.md

 ---

+## Shell Packages
+##### Zsh
+I saw someone using this shell and they had some really cool configs, so I stole them.
+It has some nice features like native tab completion as well as themeing for the prompt.

+##### Zsh-Syntax-Highlighting
+This is mostly for aesthetics, since I only use the terminal for executing simple commands.
+Useful for those who like to make long strings of commands and cannot find mistakes just by glancing at some plain-colored text.

+---

 ## Basic Packages
 ##### Termite
 My terminal emulator of choice.
 Config file is a bit annoying to take care of, because it gives me one more place where I need to manage color schemes.
 A positive though, is that it easily handles fonts such as [Font Awesome](https://fortawesome.github.io/Font-Awesome/).